Partial facial reduction: simplified, equivalent SDPs via approximations of the PSD cone: Recovery of dual solutions

-Here, any solution to $(R/P-SDP-2)$ solves the original primal $(P-SDP)$ and---assuming one iteration of facial reduction was performed---any solution to $(R/D-SDP-2)$ can be used to recover a solution to $(D-SDP)$ since Condition~\ref{cond:sdpRecov} is satisfied by construction.
+where any solution to $(R/P-SDP-2)$ solves the original primal $(P-SDP)$ and any solution to $(R/D-SDP-2)$ satisfies Condition~\ref{cond:sdpRecov} (by construction).
+Note given a solution of $(R/D-SDP-2)$, Algorithm~\ref{alg:frPrim_DualRecov} recovers a solution to $(D-SDP)$ that is block-diagonal (i.e., satisfies $Z=0$); identical block-diagonal structure was established for well-behaved SDPs by \cite[Theorem 5]{pataki2016bad}.